hkjpotato/frontend101/README.md

 [W3School], CSS-Tricks, [egghead.io], AngularJS, ReactJS...

 #### Know How

-  - [First App in React] Build your first ReactJS application.
+  - [First App in React]: Build your first ReactJS application.
-  - [Angular and Webpack] A very good tutorial for understanding build tool webpack.
+  - [Angular and Webpack]: A very good tutorial for understanding build tool webpack.
-  - [RESTful api in NodeJS] A simple tutorial about REST and NodeJS.
+  - [RESTful api in NodeJS]: A simple tutorial about REST and NodeJS.

    [W3School]: <http://expressjs.com>